 Major Geographical Features of the Iberian Peninsula

-The shaded relief map shows the Iberian Peninsula, an almost continent like peninsula at the southwestern tip of Europe.
-The peninsula, also known as Iberia, is home to the mainlands of Spain
+The shaded relief map shows the Iberian Peninsula, an almost continent-like peninsula at the southwestern tip of Europe.
+The peninsula, also known as Iberia, "the land of the Iberians," forms the western end of the Eurasian continent and is divided between the mainland territories of Spain

 , the tiny autonomous principality of Andorra